 The Artessa Alliance artists work in a variety of mediums including acrylic, ceramics, collage, encaustic, fiber, photography, printmaking, metalsmithing, wire, new media, oil, and watercolor.

 Artessa Alliance maintains a membership of about 15 women visual artists in the Philadelphia area.
 Membership is generally by invitation or nomination.
-Occasionally we accept requests for membership.
-Inquire here.
+We are not currently accepting new members.

 Our collective of women artists includes a rich and accomplished history of exhibitions, projects and markets.
 We continue to collaborate on new work, the key to our mission.